Guide to Male Fertility

 Fertility and infertility are often thought of as issues that only women are concerned with.
 However, when a couple begins trying to conceive and it’s taking longer to get pregnant than expected, there are holistic approaches for both women and men that can make a difference.
 Below is a guide for men on increasing their fertility through both sperm count and sperm quality, increasing the chances of a couple getting pregnant naturally.

 Stress can interfere with the hormones needed to produce healthy sperm in a desirable amount.
 Try incorporating a relaxing activity every day.
 Some examples are: taking a walk outside, singing, getting a massage, meditating, and doing yoga.
+Try to spend some time outdoors daily.
+10-20 minutes of sun exposure is helpful for resetting the body & nervous system.

 Get Regular Exercise and/or Movement: